Optical transparency induced by a largely Purcell-enhanced quantum dot in a polarization-degenerate cavity

-To conclude, we fabricate bullseye antennas to improve the optical properties of InAs quantum dots in a charge tunable device.
-By leveraging the low charge noise associated with the device, the dots exhibit single photon emission lifetimes as short as $80$ ps.
-The antennas also increase the efficiency of exciting and collecting photons from the dots by over an order of magnitude, and support the optical pumping of the quantum dot spin.
-While the optical lifetimes measured here could be further shortened by utilizing resonant pulse trains \cite{Liu2018}, the optical interface could be improved by utilizing a distributed bragg reflector, and the fidelity of pumping the quantum dot spin can be improved by modifying the physical dimensions of the antenna and the diode.
-Combined with the nearly degenerate polarization modes provided by the bullseye antenna, such improved optical interfaces could enable the coherent manipulation of quantum dot spin for quantum information processing and quantum sensing.
+To conclude, nearly polarization-degenerate bullseye cavities in charge tunable devices can offer a spin-photon interface with an efficient optical access.
+By leveraging the low charge noise associated with a p-i-n-i-n diode, quantum dots exhibit single photon emission lifetimes as short as $80$ ps and lead to transparency in the cavity reflectivity of $\approx 80\%$.
+The cavities increase the efficiency of exciting and collecting photons from the dots by over an order of magnitude.
+While the optical lifetimes measured here could be further shortened by utilizing resonant pulse trains \cite{Liu2018}, the optical interface could be improved by utilizing a distributed Bragg reflector, and the fidelity of pumping the quantum dot spin can be improved by modifying the physical dimensions of the cavity and the diode.
+Combined with the nearly degenerate polarization modes provided by the bullseye cavity, such improved optical interfaces could enable the coherent manipulation of quantum dot spin for quantum information processing and quantum sensing.